Ben Folds

 Benjamin Scott Folds (born September 12, 1966) is an American singer-songwriter.
 After playing in several small independent bands from the late 1980s through the early '90s, Folds came to prominence as the frontman and pianist of the alternative rock trio Ben Folds Five from 1993 to 2000, and again during their reunion from 2011 to 2013.
-Folds has recorded a number of solo albums, most recently Sleigher (2024).
+Folds has recorded a number of solo albums, most recently Ben Folds Live with the National Symphony Orchestra (2025).
 He has also collaborated with musicians such as Regina Spektor, "Weird Al" Yankovic and yMusic, and undertaken experimental songwriting projects with actor William Shatner and authors such as Nick Hornby and Neil Gaiman.
-Folds was the artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C. from 2019 until 2025.
+Folds was the artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C. from 2017 until 2025.

 Folds has frequently performed arrangements of his music with uncommon instrumentation for rock and pop music, including symphony orchestras and a cappella groups.
-In addition to contributing music to the soundtracks of the animated films Hoodwinked! and Over the Hedge, Folds has produced several albums, including Amanda Palmer's debut solo album Who Killed Amanda Palmer (2008).
+In addition to contributing music to the soundtracks of the animated films Hoodwinked! and Over the Hedge, Folds has produced several albums, including Amanda Palmer's debut solo album, Who Killed Amanda Palmer (2008).

 Folds was also a judge on the NBC a cappella singing contest The Sing-Off from 2009 to 2013.
 In July 2019 he published his first book, a memoir titled A Dream About Lightning Bugs.

 Early life and education

-Folds was born in 1966 to Dean and Scotty Folds (née Kellam) in Winston-Salem, North Carolina.
+Folds was born in 1966 to Dean and Scotty Folds (née Kellam; born 1945) in Winston-Salem, North Carolina.
 His paternal grandmother was from West Virginia.
 He became interested in piano at age nine.
 His father, a carpenter, brought one home through a barter trade with a customer who was unable to pay.
 During this time, Folds listened to songs by Elton John and Billy Joel on AM radio, and learned them by ear.
+As a child, child psychologists told his mother he was considered to be “slow”, which he and his mother acknowledged as meaning he was creative.
+He stated he started listening to “7 hours of records” when he was 2 years old, including “Hold On, I'm Coming” by Sam & Dave.
 During his years at Richard J. Reynolds High School in Winston-Salem, Folds played in several bands as the pianist, bassist, or drummer.

 Folds attended the University of Miami's Frost School of Music on a full percussion scholarship, but dropped out after having failed "the jury" and lost his scholarship.
 He devoted a lot of time to working on piano technique.
-"I spent maybe six months just running scales with a metronome like a freak," Folds said.
+"I spent maybe six months just running scales with a metronome like a freak", Folds said.
 "I suppose that did something."

 After leaving Miami, he returned to North Carolina and enrolled at the University of North Carolina at Greensboro for the fall semester of 1985.
-It was while studying at UNCG that he met his "accidental mentor," Robert Darnell.
+It was while studying at UNCG that he met his "accidental mentor", Robert Darnell.
 Folds would acknowledge the impact of Darnell on his appreciation of music in his 2019 memoir A Dream About Lightning Bugs.